WarwickMasson/wmasson-hakyll/posts/2013-01-17-visualizing-markov-chains.md

 <iframe style="border: 0px;" scrolling="no" width="500px" height="500px"
 src = "../js/markov_chain.html"></iframe>

-Notice how certain paths are very well travelled and others only have intermittent ants.
+Notice how certain paths are well travelled and others only have intermittent ants.
 The number of ants of a path from nest A to nest B is not just dependent on probability of going from A to B but also how many ants are going to A in the first place.
 This allows us to see the general traffic flow in the chain.